snotskie/ttrpg/site/src/characters.md

 There is not an appendix of items to choose from in this game.
 Instead, items in this game are narrative and help shape the course of the story.
 Each character tracks a list of items they typically carry with them, and other items they may have with them can be determined in the moment.

 !!! tip "Character Creation: Step Five!"
-    List three items that your character never leaves home without, within reason.
+    List three items that your character always carries, within reason.
 These will be the items you start the game with.

 !!! details "DM Note: Creating NPCs"
     You do not need to go through the entire character creation process to create NPCs for your table.
 Instead, you only need the following and can improvise the rest: